jamesdanielwhitford/replit.github.io/teams/model-solutions.md

 Edit the model solution code and click "Update Solution" and "Save" to update the code students will see.

 ### Student View
-Once the solution is made available to students, they will be able to fork the solution.
+Once the solution is made available to students, they will be able to fork and view the solution.

+The solution will remain in a separate repl from their project submission.

 ![Student view of model solution](/images/teamsForEducation/model-solutions/solution_student_view.png)